-Students interested in participating in the PEB program may indicate their interest on their graduate application for admission to a home department or track.
+Students applying to the Ph.D. program in Applied Physics, Biomedical Engineering, Chemical & Environmental Engineering and Mechanical Engineering & Materials Science may also apply to be part of the PEB program.
 Students may also join the PEB after they have matriculated at Yale.
 After arriving at Yale, students should email peb@yale.edu to express their interest in the PEB and the leadership will review their application materials.
+Information on course requirements may be found at http://peb.yale.edu.